Laura Bee's Favourite Things - Capital Magazine

 Laura Bernard works as a freelance illustrator who creates from her cosy, funky little studio in New Zealand.
 She specialises and mostly works in publishing, editorial, character design and other fun projects that are brought to her.
 If she’s not drawing, designing or painting, you’ll find her ‘nerding out,’ reading art books and graphic novels, watching documentaries and spending time with loved ones.
-Learn more here.
+Find her latest illustrations feature in the new book Kiwis and Koalas by Sarah Milne.

 This is web exclusive content.